koran023/Java-Profiling/README.md

 In this lab we'll use VisualVM - https://visualvm.java.net/, a Java profiling tool, to analyze performance issues in a Java program that creates and processes large numbers of randomly generated trees.

-This lab will be all "in-class"; there won't be anything to turn in, but these concepts and tools could come up on the final.
+This lab will be all "in-class"; there won't be anything to turn in, but these concepts and tools are important.
 The lab write-up leads you to the answer to a significant degree, so you could just race through and, "figure out who dunnit", and not really learn a lot.
 I'd encourage you instead to *stop at each of the questions below and put some significant thought into them*.
 You'll learn a lot more and get a lot more out of the experience if you try to solve a lot of these problems yourself instead of just jumping ahead to my "answer".
 You might also discover some cool different way to think about the problem that I hadn't thought of.

 ## Install the visualvm plug-in for Eclipse